wabbajack-tools/discord_bot_tags/tags/permanent/general/refresh_nexus_login.md

 ## Refresh Nexus Login

+Please wait 10 minutes for any temporary suspension to expire.
+Open Wabbajack and open the Settings (⚙️) page.
-Go to the Wabbajack settings page then log out of Nexus mods and login again.
+Log out of **Nexus Mods** and login again.